Tamschi/pebble-skip/README.md

 [See here for an example.]: https://github.com/Tamschi/pebble-test

+This crate is still heavily work in progress, so expect frequent breaking changes and missing functionality before 0.1.
+If you'd like me to prioritise a specific API, please [file a feature request on GitHub].

+[file a feature request on GitHub]: https://github.com/Tamschi/pebble-skip/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=

 ## Installation

 Please use [cargo-edit](https://crates.io/crates/cargo-edit) to always add the latest version of this library: